crxssed7/notable-figures/figures/Bjarne Stroustrup.md

 Direct use of machine and operating system resources.

-Concurrency support through libraries (where necessary, implemented using intrinsics).Stroustrup documented his principles guiding the design of C++ and the evolution of the language in his 1994 book, The Design and Evolution of C++, and three papers for ACM's History of Programming Languages conferences.Stroustrup was a founding member of the C++ standards committee (from 1989, it was an ANSI committee and from 1991 an ISO committee) and has remained an active member ever since.
+Concurrency support through libraries (where necessary, implemented using intrinsics).

+Stroustrup documented his principles guiding the design of C++ and the evolution of the language in his 1994 book, The Design and Evolution of C++, and three papers for ACM's History of Programming Languages conferences.

+Stroustrup was a founding member of the C++ standards committee (from 1989, it was an ANSI committee and from 1991 an ISO committee) and has remained an active member ever since.
 For 24 years he chaired the subgroup chartered to handle proposals for language extensions (Evolution Working Group).

 ## Awards and honors
 Selected honors

 2018: The Charles Stark Draper Prize from The US National Academy of Engineering for conceptualizing and developing the C++ programming language.